zubaer-ahmed/EH-TASK-1/README.md

 npm start
 ```

-The `backend` server should now be running at http://localhost:8000.
+The `backend` server should now be running at http://localhost:8000, which is used by frontend app.

 ## Others